mapyourown/OracleSwap/securityconsiderations.md

 ## Contract Logic to Constrain an Evil Oracle/Admin

 The only attack surface comes from an evil oracle posting fraudulent prices to inflate the PNL of conspirator positions, presumably the evil oracle's sock-puppet accounts.
 The game theoretic analysis of OracleSwap's unique oracle/administrator is discussed in the OracleSwap White Paper and Technical Document.
 The bottom line is that at some level everything is vulnerable if the will, or intent, is not aligned with honest or cooperative actions.
-OracleSwap's Oracle can cheat, just as Infura or Bitcoin Core can cheat, but they are all constrained by their self-interest.
+OracleSwap's Oracle can cheat, just as Infura or Bitcoin's miners can cheat, but they are all constrained by their self-interest.
 Alignining incentives lowers transaction costs, which makes it easier to create contracts that people want to use.

 Creating a mechanism that makes honesty the Oracle/admin's dominant strategy involves creating particular payoffs and options, which implies various constraints.
 Below are several constraints in the code that assist in creating good incentives.

 ### Settlement can only occur 4 hours after the most recent Oracle update
 This provides counterparties time to react if the Oracle reveals its evil nature.

-### Players cannot cancel between the Oracle Price Contract update and settlement, only burn or continue
+### Players cannot cancel between the Oracle Contract update and settlement, only burn or continue
 If the Oracle posts obviously fraudulent prices, players can burn their PNL rather than send to an obviously evil Oracle.
 Burn fees, and burnt PNL, are sent to a burn address (0xDEAD) to minimize conspiracy scenarios.
 Burning requires an extra cost to discourage griefing, but those who find themselves on the 'wrong side' of the evil Oracle's sock-puppet accounts will find it cheaper to burn rather than continue or default.
 This minimizes a potential Oracle exit scam payoff.

 If they do not burn, the evil oracle will rationally infer, via common knowledge reasoning, he can cheat them again next period by more than 25% RM in expected value.
 Most players will have significant excess margin to avoid having to interrupt their activities to avoid default, as for example at MakerDAO 85% of CDP account value is over-collateralized by more than 100%.
 For investors with more than 25% RM in their margin after a fraudulent PNL is assessed to their margin, it will be cheaper to to burn their payoff and prevent the cheating oracle from receiving ETH as opposed to either continuing or defaulting.